mateuszszklarek/SDKforiOS/README.md

 }
 ```

-It is recomended to implement a map view's delegate protocol and set it as delegate in the map view to receive callbacks, like information that map did finish launching, which can be used to retry if it fails:
+It is recommended to implement a map view's delegate protocol and set it as delegate in the map view to receive callbacks, like information that map has finished launching, which can be used to retry if it fails:

 ```swift
 mapView.delegate = self